mattcrouse/App-Store/README.md

 # Program Structure:
 **1. Program starts by reading from an input file containing an id, apps name, price, user rating and category of each item. (code provided).
-The information are separated by comma and saved in a .csv file.**
+The information are separated by comma and saved in a .csv file.

 **2. Once read, an apps item will be created and saved to a dictionary ‘category_dict’ of apps per category.
-The key will be the category like: Games/Productivity etc. and the values will be the apps item object.**
+The key will be the category like: Games/Productivity etc. and the values will be the apps item object.

-3. The program needs to create one more dictionary ‘ratings_dict’ where the apps will be saved by ratings.
+**3. The program needs to create one more dictionary ‘ratings_dict’ where the apps will be saved by ratings.
 Key will be ratings and the values in the dictionary will be the apps item object.
 The ratings are: 1, 2, 3, 4 and 5.
 So if an apps has a rating of 4.5 then it will be saved under key 4, if an apps has a ratings of 2.1 , then it will be saved under key 2.

-4. A testing code is provided to check the class file.
+**4. A testing code is provided to check the class file.
 You need to comment the testing code once done checking the class file.

-5. The GUI file imports the class file and use the Item and SmartCart class information.
+**5. The GUI file imports the class file and use the Item and SmartCart class information.

-6. User has the option of ordering apps from different category or choose by apps ratings.
+**6. User has the option of ordering apps from different category or choose by apps ratings.
 Once user selects a category, s/he will be directed to the list of apps available to purchase for that category.

-7. Each list, loads the items from the corresponding category dict.
+**7. Each list, loads the items from the corresponding category dict.
 If user selects Games, then all the game apps will be loaded from the category_dict[‘Games’] from the class file

-8. For each apps, there will be some information that will be displayed to user.**
+**8. For each apps, there will be some information that will be displayed to user.

 a.
 A check box to select the apps to purchase